laygir/mastra-preserve-tool-calls/readme.md

 ### Steps to reproduce:

-do `npm install --legacy-peer-deps` to install the dependencies with the patch applied. (see package.json `@mastra/core` version)
+`npm install` to install the dependencies.

-do `npm run dev` to start the application.
+`npm run dev` to start the application.

 use the following curl command to test the application: